Effective Date: November 14, 2018

 We are required by law to:

-- Make sure that information that identifies you is kept private.
+- Make sure that information that identifies you is kept private and is used in accordance with this notice (as currently in effect).

 - Make available to you this Notice that describes the ways we use and share your health information as well as your rights under the law about your health information.

 The law permits us to use and share your health information in certain ways.
-When we share this information with others outside of UPMC, we will share what is reasonably necessary.
 When we act in response to your written permission, share information to help treat you, or are directed by the law, we will share all information that you, your health care provider, or the law permits or requires.
-The list below tells you about different ways that we may use your health information and share it with others.
+The list below tells you about different ways that we may use your health information and/or share it with others.
 We have also provided you with examples of what we mean.
 Every possible example of how we may use or share information is not listed below.
 However, all of the ways we are permitted to use and share information fall into one of the groups below.
 When possible, we will use health information that does not identify you.

 - Treatment.
 We may use your health information to give you medical treatment or services.
-We may share your health information with people and places that provide treatment to you.
+We may also share your health information with people and places that provide treatment to you.
 For example, if you have diabetes, the doctor may need to tell the dietitian about your diabetes so that you get the kind of meals you need.
-We may share health information about you with people outside of UPMC who provide follow-up care to you, such as nursing homes and home care agencies.
+We may share health information about you with people outside of UPMC who provide follow-up care to you, such as your physicians, other providers, EMS providers, nursing homes and home care agencies.
 At all times, we will comply with any regulations that apply.

 - Business Associates.
 We may share your health information with others called “business associates,” who perform services on our behalf.
 The Business Associate must agree in writing to protect the confidentiality of the information.
 For example, we may share your health information with a billing company that bills for the services we provided.

 - Appointment Reminders.
 We may use and share your health information to remind you of your appointment for treatment or medical care.
-For example, if your doctor has sent you for a test, the place where the testing will be done may call you to remind you of the date you are scheduled.
+For example, if your doctor has sent you for a test, and you have approved communication, the place where the testing will be done may call, text, or e-mail you to remind you of the date you are scheduled.

 - Appointment Confirmations.
 We may use and share your health information to confirm the time, place and attendance of your appointment for treatment with third-party transportation services.